Role Quality Manager

 • Setting up and maintaining the quality system.

 • Co * performing internal audits and system verifications and validations.
 Keeping the HACCP system up to date and checking compliance with it within the .
-Point out deviations, make proposals for improvement and check the effectiveness of the corrective and improvement measures.
+Point out deviations, make proposals for and check the effectiveness of the corrective and improvement measures.

 • Communication on food safety and quality internally and externally (stakeholders).

-• Management of the HACCP .
+• Management of the HACCP team.

 • Follow developments in legislation, requirements, and standards and translate these into the quality system.